-A lush, green, manicured lawn does not happen by chance.
+A lush, green and manicured lawn does not happen by chance or overnight.
 Understanding what is necessary to have a healthy lawn that thrives throughout the year takes careful planning and timely turf maintenance.
-We offer a variety of services to nurture your lawn today and supply it with the necessary supplements throughout out the season to make your lawn the envy of your neighborhood.
+We offer a variety of services to nurture your lawn today and supply it with the necessary supplements throughout out the season to make it the envy of the neighborhood.

-Detaching: Thatch is a layer of debris, mainly maid up of grass clippings, found above the soil and below the blades of grass.
-If your thatch layer is in excess of ½ inch it is a good idea to dethatch your lawn.
-We will dethatch your turf grass, which consists of pulling up, thinning the thatch layer, and remove it from your property.
+Thatch is a layer of debris, primarily consisting of grass clippings found above the soil and below the blades of grass.
+We will dethatch your lawn, to thin the thatch layer and remove it from your property.